The three limits of the hydrostatic approximation: Introduction

 Here, by the Poincar\'e inequality $\partial_z \tilde{v}_{\varepsilon,\delta}\to 0$ implies formally $\tilde{v}_{\varepsilon,\delta}\to 0$ as $\delta \to \infty$.
 Therefore -- assuming that $\nabla_H \tilde{v}_{\varepsilon,\delta}$ remains bounded -- the forcing term vanishes leaving on a formal level the $2D$-Navier-Stokes equations as limit equations as $\delta\to \infty$.

 This formal reasoning will be made rigorous in Section~\ref{sec:quadratic_inequality}.
-Here, we study these three limits and the ones sketched in Figure~\ref{fig:epsdelta}, see also Remark~\ref{rem:convergence} below.
+Here, we study these three limits as sketched in Figure~\ref{fig:epsdelta}, see also Remark~\ref{rem:convergence} below.
 The full set of equations discussed is given in detail in Section~\ref{sec:eq}.

-Depending on the assumptions on scaling the vertical viscosity, there can also be other limit equations as in the case of the great lake equation with only vertical viscosity in the limit discussed by Bresch, Lemoine and Simon in \cite{Bresch1999}.
+Depending on the assumptions on the scaling of the vertical viscosity, there can also be other limit equations as in the case of the great lake equation with only vertical viscosity in the limit as discussed by Bresch, Lemoine and Simon in \cite{Bresch1999}.
 There, isotropic $\varepsilon$-independent viscosities are assumed and a different re-scaling is applied.
+Another setting is where the 3D-Navier-Stokes equations on a thin domain $\Omega_\varepsilon$ are considered, however with constant $\varepsilon$-independent viscosity.
+On such domains comparisons to 2D-Navier-Stokes-type equations can be shown, and thereby -- under certain assumptions on the data -- the global well-posedness of the 3D-Navier-Stokes equations on such thin domains follows, see e.g. \cite{MR1634572, MR1268906, MR1319876, MR1179539, MR2333468, MR2319923} and the references therein.
+The main difference to our approach is that we consider anisotropic viscosities and therefore rescaled rather than actual 3D Navier-Stokes equations as limiting equations.
+In particular, we do not have to restrict the class of the data.
 Indeed as pointed out in \cite[1.
 Introduction]{Azerad}, the anisotropic viscosity hypothesis is fundamental for the derivation of the primitive equations.
 For an illustrative overview on the model hierarchy and the various approximations for geophysical models see \cite[Figure 1.1]{Luesink_PhD}.

 Instead of the general assumption \eqref{eq:nudeltaeps} on $\nu_z$ in \eqref{eq:NS_eps_Intro}, one can consider more concretely

 This has been studied recently by Li, Titi and Yuan in \cite{LiTitiGuozhi_2022} for $\gamma>2$ which corresponds to the case $\delta \to 0$ here.
 A comparison between the results obtained in \cite{LiTitiGuozhi_2022} and here is given in Remark~\ref{rem:comp} below.
 One conclusion from the above considerations -- summarized in Figure~\ref{fig:epsdelta} -- is that if there is now some uncertainty as to how to model the parameter $\gamma$, then the case where the limit is the primitive equations with full viscosity is only a borderline case.
 The more stable limits under variation of $\gamma$ are in fact the primitive equations with only horizontal viscosity and the $2D$-Navier-Stokes equations.
 This is summarized in Figure~\ref{fig:gamma}, and it is one motivation to prove norm convergence results for these three cases in appropriate norms as elaborated in this note.